judycodes/increadible/readme.md

 - Being inspired by my peers' progress and work
 - When the parts of the application runs and works as expected
 - Implementing more exceptions
+- Learning new fact tidbits about different topics while discussing this project with my peers and throughout the development of this application

 #### _Challenges_
 - Microservices with Docker : Experienced errors with EntityFactoryManager when Eureka was added to my API

 #### _Mistakes/Failures_
 - Spending too long trying to figure out setting up Docker with Microservices, rather than on other parts of the project, so early in the development process

 #### _What would you do differently?_
+- Allotted more time for research and exploring new tools for the development of this project

+- Planned for breaking out my React code into more components

 ---